FBrito1/cashback-api/README.md

 - Create a new free account on: https://sentry.io
 - Create a new project for Node platform and get the dsn key
-- Configure the SENTRY_DSN_KEY env variable with the dsn key
+- Configure the SENTRY_DSN_KEY env variable with the dsn key recovered

 ## Author